BigThunderSR/ha-legacy-gsm-sms/addon-test-pavelve/README.md

 ## About

-This add-on provides a complete SMS gateway solution for Home Assistant, replacing the deprecated "SMS notifications via GSM-modem" integration.
+This add-on provides a complete SMS gateway solution for Home Assistant.
 It offers both REST API and MQTT interfaces for sending and receiving SMS messages through USB GSM modems.

 **Based on** [pajikos/sms-gammu-gateway](https://github.com/pajikos/sms-gammu-gateway) (Apache License 2.0).